Recommendations

 Traveling to North Africa, Ripley offers views of The Meeting Place of the Dead in Morocco, a jail for nagging wives, a village with houses made of tin cans, and a sultan with many wives and children.

-The influence of Roy Mack in Believe It or Not #12 can be felt in the way modern Short films handle unique vision.
+The influence of Roy Mack in Believe It or Not #12 can be felt in the way modern Documentary films handle unique vision.
 From the specific lighting choices to the pacing, this 1931 release set a high bar for atmospheric immersion.

 Dir: William F. Adler